meuter/mockme/README.md

 MockMe! is a unit test framework for the C language based on top of (a patched) version of cmockery (http://code.google.com/p/cmockery/).
-The main idea behind this framework is to avoid manually writing mocks and stubs for your unit tests (you what happens when you do that http://www.youtube.com/watch?v=T-Qn_-F2x1c).
+The main idea behind this framework is to avoid manually writing mocks and stubs for your unit tests (you know what happens when you do that http://www.youtube.com/watch?v=T-Qn_-F2x1c).
 MockMe! uses PyCParser (http://code.google.com/p/pycparser/) for all its parsing needs.